 Dozens of Matt Centrowitz fans have written encouraging words after the star runner's fourth-place finish.

-Matt Centrowitz was just a hair away from a bronze medal finish in Tuesday's finals race in the men's 1,500-meter, but he was four hundredths of a second off from third place.
+Matt Centrowitz was in Tuesday's finals race in the men's 1,500-meter, but he was four hundredths of a second off from third place.

 Just before the finals, NBC announcers called Centrowitz "the zen master," of the track, and a master tactician.
 The 22-year-old, 2007 graduate of Broadneck High School has risen to the international stage over the past year.